areai51/ada/README.md

 - `/model` - Select your Groq model
 - `/clear` - Clear chat history and context
 - `/reasoning` - Toggle display of reasoning content in messages

+### Voice Input

+ADA supports voice input using Groq's speech-to-text API.
+To use voice input:

+1. Press `Ctrl+V` in the chat interface to activate voice input
+2. Speak your message when you see "Listening... speak now"
+3. Press `SPACE` or `ENTER` to stop recording and process your speech
+4. The transcribed text will be automatically sent as your message

+For detailed setup instructions, see [Voice Setup Guide](docs/voice-setup.md).

 ## Development